NoSegfault/Single-Page-Web/README.md

 14. At least one use of scalable vector icons through CSS (e.g. FontAwesome)
 15. Inclusion of social media icons

-## Grading Breakdown

-- Layout and Overall Design - 20%
-- Code (follows HTML5, SASS/SCSS, ES5 or ES6 best practices) - 13%
-- Smooth Scrolling - 10%
-- Carousel - 10%
-- Modal - 10%
-- Responsiveness - 10%
-- Position Indicator - 5%
-- Navbar Resizing - 5%
-- Multi-column layout - 5%
-- CSS3 Animations - 5%
-- Centering - 2%
-- Video - 2%
-- Sticky Navbar - 1%
-- Background Image - 1%
-- Scalable vector icons and inclusion of social media icons - 1%

-## Rules
-1. This is an individual assignment.
-No collaboration is permitted.
-2. It is not permitted to copy/paste code that is not your own.
-You are, however, free to look at different code sources for inspiration and clarity.
-All sources (code as well as reading material) that you reference to complete this assignment must be declared in the submission.
-3. There must be no use of any library.
-4. There should be no use of inline styling.
-5. No inline script tags should be used.
-6. HTML tables cannot be used for layout.
-7. If you think something you’re doing might not be acceptable, please ask on Piazza.

 ## Environment Setup Guide
 1. Clone the repository: